 - Suitable Scenarios:

-- Multilingual videos (such as switching between English and Chinese subtitles in movies).
+- Multilingual videos (e.g., switching between English and Chinese subtitles in movies).

 3. External Subtitles